 4. Focus on Process.
 A process is just a step by step approach of how your team does something in your company.
 Building (or improving) processes has a number of benefits.
 First, when you create processes, it gives you an opportunity to review how best to do work and create efficiencies.
 Second, processes set expectations for your staff and allow for easier training.
 Third, consistent processes allow you to better predict your need for resources and reduces the likelihood or errors or a poor customer experience.

 Change is uncomfortable and disruptive, so remember that breaking through a growth ceilings may result in short term pain.
 That’s okay.
 Don’t get discouraged, you will get through it.
 For a while anyway, then it’s on to next growth ceiling.
-If you are looking for some guidance or more information, please contact us.
+If you are looking for some guidance or more information, get in touch with Compass Accounting.